Director of National Parks Annual Report 2009-10

 - managing change in a strategic and flexible manner

-- monitoring and managing performance to ensure cost-effective outcomes.
+- monitoring and managing performance to ensure cost-effective outcomes are delivered.

 Managing the Australian Government's protected areas